 FRANCES KENAJIAN is an Associate in the Litigation & Business Disputes practice, in the New York office of Epstein Becker Green.
-She will be focusing her practice on business and labor & employment litigation.

 Ms. Kenajian earned a master’s degree in Labor and Employment Relations from Rutgers School of Management and Labor Relations.
 While she was a graduate student, she interned at the National Labor Relations Board.

 - Brooklyn Law School (J.D., cum laude, 2018)